 If you have a hand-held immersion blender, use it to purée soup in the pot.
 Go a bit crazy, you want the soup to be completely and utterly smooth.
 No hand-held blender?
-No problem: whirl in batches in a blender or food processor until smooth (place a kitchen towel over blender to prevent potential burns).
-(Note: At this point the soup may be cooled, covered, and frozen for up to 4 months.)
+No problem: whirl in batches in a blender or food processor until smooth (place a kitchen towel over the blender to prevent potential burns).
+(Note: At this point, the soup may be cooled, covered, and frozen for up to 4 months.)

 Add the cream and cook over medium-low heat until the soup is heated through.
 Taste and add salt and/or pepper if you think it needs it.
-You can also add more cream, if you prefer the soup even creamier.
+You can also add more cream if you prefer the soup even creamier.

 - Serve the soup hot, with a sprinkle of chopped chives or other herbs and/or a touch of butter, if you like.